Psalms For Life

 Psalm 19

-Succeeding where Adam failed
+Winning where Adam lost

 Any path to success that doesn’t address temptation yields a very limited sort of success.
-David addresses sin’s pull through an openness to divine instruction in a “with-God” relationship.
+David addresses sin’s pull through an openness to divine instruction in a “with-God relationship.”

 A David Psalm.

-1 The heavens declare God’s glory
+1 The heavens proclaim God’s glory

-the skies announce his craftsmanship.
+the skies attest to his craftsmanship.

 2 Day after day they repeat the message